 The characteristics of this program for comprehensive database monitoring allow for the tracking of the availability, health, and performance of essential database servers.
 You can do a gap analysis to proactively resolve issues and prevent them from having an impact on your infrastructure by using the information that has been provided.

-7. ManageEngine Netflow Analyzer
+3. ManageEngine Netflow Analyzer (FREE TRIAL)

-The data will be gathered, analyzed, and then a report will be provided to you on who is using your bandwidth and for what purpose.
+ManageEngine Netflow Analyzer gathers and analyzes data, and then a report will be provided to you on who is using your bandwidth and for what purpose.
 When it comes to optimizing network flow monitoring, traffic analysis, and network forensics, this can be of tremendous assistance.

-Key features:
+Key Features:

-- An exclusive solution for monitoring bandwidth usage
+• Exclusive solution for monitoring bandwidth usage

-- Determines which non-standard applications are consuming an excessive amount of your bandwidth.
+• Determines which non-standard applications are consuming an excessive amount of your bandwidth.

-- Provides detailed reports
+• Provides detailed reports

-- An outstanding resource for computer and network forensics
+• An outstanding resource for computer and network forensics

 You won’t simply be able to monitor traffic with the assistance of ManageEngine NetFlow Analyzer; you’ll also be able to spot performance issues and troubleshoot them.
-Not only are you able to spot traffic irregularities, bandwidth hogs, and downtimes with the help of its extensive forensics and troubleshooting reports, but you can also track every hop and latency either historically or in real-time.
+Not only are you able to spot traffic irregularities, bandwidth hogs, and downtimes with the help of its extensive forensics and troubleshooting reports, but you can also track every hop and latency either historically or in real time.

 Deep packet inspection (DPI), which is included, enables businesses to monitor application traffic and obtain visibility into network delivery problems.
 In addition, the solution enables businesses to collect insights into the requirements of the information technology department and develop reports to illustrate business forecasts.